whwu95/ATM/README.md

 ***

 This is the official implementation of our **ATM** (Arithmetic Temporal Module), which explores the potential of four simple arithmetic operations for temporal modeling.

-Our best model can achieve **89.4%** Top-1 accuracy on Kinetics-400!
+Our best model can achieve **89.4%** Top-1 Acc. on Kinetics-400, **65.6%** Top-1 Acc. on Something-Something V1, **74.6%** Top-1 Acc. on Something-Something V2!

 <details ><summary>🔥 I also have other recent video recognition projects that may interest you ✨. </summary><p>